design-tokens/community-group/technical-reports/format/design-token.md

 ## Extensions

 The **extensions** property is an object where tools MAY add proprietary, user-, team- or vendor-specific data to a design token.
-When doing so, each tool MUST use a vendor-specific key whose value may be any valid JSON data.
+When doing so, each tool MUST use a vendor-specific key whose value MAY be any valid JSON data.

 - The keys SHOULD be chosen such that they avoid the likelihood of a naming clash with another vendor's data.
 The [reverse domain name notation](https://en.wikipedia.org/wiki/Reverse_domain_name_notation) is recommended for this purpose.
 - Tools that process design token files MUST preserve any extension data they do not themselves understand.
 For example, if a design token contains extension data from tool A and the file containing that data is opened by tool B, then tool B MUST include the original tool A extension data whenever it saves a new design token file containing that token.